 I dread the moment of rising from the chair in front of others, though.
-Getting up from a wheelchair to navigate an inaccessible threshold, reach for something, or simply stretch does not compute for our ableist societies.
+Getting up from a wheelchair to navigate an inaccessible threshold, reach for something, or simply stretch does not compute for our ableist societies miseducated by the politics of resentment.
 You are judged a fraud, a fake, someone trying to get something you don’t deserve.

 A wheelchair is in my future.
 Without one, I can’t go on outings with my family without melting spoons.
 I can no longer push past the shrinking limits of my endurance.
 I’m using a rollator now, but it can be slow, uncomfortable going.
 Even with rollator assistance, walking is a struggle with pain and gravity.
 A wheelchair would be enabling, but using one involves a direct confrontation with systemic inaccessibility and ableism.
 Am I up for it?
 My body becomes more and more convincing about its need for a chair, but I am reluctant to put up with more ableism than I already experience.

 Wheelchairs are the symbol of disability.
 Transitioning to visible disability would avoid some invisible disability tropes, but those would be replaced by other tropes.
 And the moment I demonstrate that I can still, for now, walk, that symbol becomes an indictment.

 People with mobility challenges use mobility aids; they aren’t confined or bound by them.
 They are tools, not traps.
 We are no more held back by them than is someone using a plane or boat to cross an ocean.
 They are all simply means we use to get places we wouldn’t be able to navigate without them.